phoenixframework/phoenix/guides/routing.md

   # end
 end
 ```
-The name you gave your application will appear instead of `Hello` for both the router module and controller name.
+The name you gave your application will appear instead of `HelloWeb` for both the router module and controller name.

 The first line of this module, `use HelloWeb, :router`, simply makes Phoenix router functions available in our particular router.